courtneyring/crawford-county-historical-society/src/copy/about/copy.md

     hollow: true
     variation: neutralDark
 ---
-The Crawford County Historical Society and Museum is a non-governmental, 501c3 non-profit corporation, dedicated to “Collecting, Preserving and Interpreting Documents and Artifacts that illustrate the history of Crawford County, Michigan”.
+The Crawford County Historical Society and Museum is a non-governmental, 501(c)(3) non-profit corporation dedicated to “Collecting, Preserving, and Interpreting Documents and Artifacts that illustrate the history of Crawford County, Michigan.”
+Through exhibits, educational programs, and community events, we connect the past, present, and future, preserving our county’s rich history for generations to come.

-We collect documents and artifacts mostly through donations from the descendants of the early area pioneers.
-Items range from the Native American cultures through the lumbering industry and early railroads on through the family histories of the first settlers.
-Most of the items collected require some sort of preservation that may range from simply being placed in a protected showcase to being kept in a climate controlled environment.
-For instance, early documents and photographs need to be mounted under acid-free matting behind UV filtered glass.